clcorrigan/SwissTPH-drug-classification/README.md

 7. **Provide the path to the folder where you want the returning .csv file to be created**
 - Pretty self explainatory, make sure that you are just providing the path correctly and in the correct syntax
 - Once again exception throws have not been written yet (29/6/23)

+8. **Provide the file name when prompted**
+- When the program prompts, give the file name that you want the updated data to be saved as
+- There is no need to include the .csv at the end, it will be automatically added

+## 5. External Libraries

+**None**

+## 6. Current Bugs and Troubleshooting

+**Bugs**
+- 29/06/23: 3:37pm: Sometimes the code will ask you for the file name of the data and the CSV File multiple times, as well as the name of the freetext category.
+This is a simple fix, I just can't seem to find the place where these functions are being called more than once.
+- 20/06/23: 3:38pm: Issues with running the code on a Linux system vs a Windows System.
+Right now things are working on the Windows system, but there is an error reading the data file paths in Linux/Mac

+**Troubleshooting**
+- Double/triple check that the file paths are correct.
+Most of the time when you select a file you can copy the file path, which is better than typing it by hand because that can create issues.
+-  If you have a Linux system, I would recommend downloading Virtual Studio Code (VsCode) and running it on an IDE.
+This is an ad hoc solution and will hopefully be figured out more later.

+Other bugs and ideas on how to fix them are in the indivdual file sections of the writeup.
+You can scroll up to go check those out.

+## 7. Future applications
+- Definitely works for the TIMICI study -- hopefully will work for other studies.
+- Combining the health facility and non health facility information
+- maybe can be reworked to also apply to diagnostic data.